DinghaoGit/RbxLuaApp_Sublime_Autocomplete/README.md

 Installation:
 * Open Sublime Text 3.
 * Open packages folder using Preferences > Browse Packages in the menu.
 * Copy the "RbxLuaApp" folder into the Packages directory.
-Please keep the folder name as "RbxLuaApp".
 * Restart Sublime Text 3.

 Usage: